The common-base circuit

 Here, you can see your input parameters, the circuit and the values of all components.
 Furthermore, you can see the most important parameters of the operation point, i.e. collector current, collector emitter voltage and power consumption.

-If you want to change any parameter of the circuit, simply click again on New Amplifier - Common-Base circuit and you will see, that the input dialog remembers all of your inputs, so it is easy for you to make changes.
+If you want to change any parameter of the circuit, click the Create New button and then again the Common-Base Circuit button, and you will see that the input dialog has remembered all of your inputs, so it is easy for you to make changes.

 Here, you can see the result file from our example: Amplifier in common-base configuration